rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 --actions.js
 {{< /highlight >}}

-If you are looking for a more elaborated example with container, presenter and test files, checkout the following feature folder organization.
+If you are looking for a more elaborate example with container, presenter and test files, checkout the following feature folder organization.

 {{< highlight javascript >}}
 message/